Actor Jonathan Majors found guilty on 2 charges in domestic assault trial

 The jury found Majors guilty of 3rd degree assault, recklessly causing physical injury, and 2nd degree harassment.

-Jurors found Majors not guilty of 2nd degree aggravated harassment and an additional 3rd degree assault charge, intent to cause physical harm.
+Majors was found not guilty of 2nd degree aggravated harassment and an additional 3rd degree assault charge, intent to cause physical harm.

-Deliberations began Thursday at the courthouse in Manhattan and resumed Friday afternoon.
+The judge set Majors' sentencing for Feb.
+6. and issued a new order of protection, barring him from any contact with his ex-girlfriend Grace Jabbari.
+He faces up to a year in prison.

-Majors was charged with assaulting and harassing his then-girlfriend Grace Jabbari back on March 25 inside an SUV in Manhattan.
+Majors was charged with assaulting and harassing Jabbari, his girlfriend at the time, on March 25 inside an SUV in Manhattan.

 Jabbari testified that she saw a woman text Majors, "Oh how I wish I was kissing you."
 She said she then grabbed his phone and, in his fight to get it back, he hit her in the back of the head and fractured her finger.